NOAA-EDAB/esp_data_aggregation/R/Bluefish/bookdown/bluefish-esp.knit.md

     split_by: section
 documentclass: book
 github-repo: NOAA-EDAB/esp_data_aggregation
+params:
+  lag: 0 # lag for correlations
 ---

 # Introduction

-These are prliminary regressions that compare bluefish catch, abundance, recruitment, and F to various indicators.
+These are preliminary regressions that compare bluefish catch, abundance, recruitment, and F to various indicators.
+The indicators are lagged by 0 years.

 # Regression analysis

+All regressions are simple linear correlations assessed at the p < 0.5 level.
+Please note, due to the large number of indicators tested, a certain amount of statistically significant results are expected even if there are no underlying mechanistic connections.
+These correlations do not necessarily imply causation.

 <!--chapter:end:index.Rmd-->